joeytwiddle/significant-white-space/README.md

 - We could try to avoid appending semicolons to *trailing* comment lines (currently undetected).
 (Just need a regexp that ensures "//" did not appear inside a String.
 Could that ever appear in a regexp literal?
 A pretty naff one if so.
 But if our sws comment symbol was ever changed to e.g. "#" then certainly we would need to check we are not in a regexp as well as not in a String.
 Some languages even have a meaningful $#, but we could demand a gap before the "#" to address that.)

 - We could ask HelpfulReader to attempt to track when we are inside a multi-line comment.

+- Refactor to tidy the code up into neat classes, and expose the tool for use in file-free environments.